-Courses will be selected by the student in consultation with the student’s advisory committee to develop the particular research thrust of the student
+Courses will be selected by the student in consultation with the student’s faculty advisory committee to develop the particular research thrust of the student.

 - Students with an earned master’s degree from an accredited school may qualify to use up to 30 credits from their master’s degree in their program of study.
 In addition, if a student in this category has taken post-master’s coursework at another accredited school, and if a course is deemed equivalent to one of the required courses in the PhD program, these students may also transfer in up to a maximum of 24 credits of equivalent courses.
 However, these transferred post-master’s courses cannot be more than seven years old by the time of graduation.
 Such courses will be evaluated by the Nursing Department to determine equivalency.